modxcms/mab-recommendations/proposed/a11y-setup.md

 ## 🙏 Goals of Recommendation

   - To ensure that any accessibility preferences that may make the MODX Manager interface more accessible to users are accessible themselves during the installation setup&nbsp;process
+  - To reimagine the setup process to be more end&ndash;user friendly (more accessible and less technical language)
   - ~~To allow Third Party Components to register preferences to the&nbsp;installer~~

 ## 📚 Relevant Recommendations